-When closing is done, you'll make a payment to the escrow holder.
-As your REALTOR, I'll inform you of the acceptable form of payment.
+When closing is finished, you'll submit a payment to the escrow holder.
+You'll know when it's time to submit the form of payment.

-Once you have the ABCs of the escrow process down, you can be a better buyer.
+Once you're familiar with the escrow process, you can be a better buyer.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.